 Role

-Hasan joined the Department of Management at Nottingham Business School in July 2024.
-Previously, he held academic appointments (2014—2024) at University College London (UCL), Royal Holloway - University of London, University of Northampton, and University of Bath.
-Over the past 10 years, he has taught research methods, organisational behaviour, business ethics and sustainability to students from UG to PhD level.
+Md Nazmul Hasan joined the Department of Management at Nottingham Business School in July 2024.
+Previously, he held academic appointments (2014–2024) at University College London (UCL), Royal Holloway – University of London, the University of Northampton, and the University of Bath.
+Over the past decade, he has taught research methods, organisational behaviour, business ethics, and sustainability to students from undergraduate to PhD level.

-Hasan studied Environmental Sustainability (fully funded PhD as Dean’s Scholar, Pass with No Corrections) at Royal Holloway - University of London, Applied Research in Social Sciences (ESRC-recognised MRes, with Distinction) at University of Stirling, and International Business Economics (MSc, with Distinction) at University of Dundee.
-He holds a Postgraduate Certificate in Skills of Teaching to Inspire Learning (PGCHE, with Commendation) and a Postgraduate Certificate in PhD Degree Supervision (PGCert).
+Hasan studied Environmental Sustainability (PhD, fully funded Dean’s Scholar, Pass with No Corrections) at Royal Holloway – University of London, Applied Research in Social Sciences (ESRC-recognised MRes, with Distinction) at the University of Stirling, and International Business Economics (MSc, with Distinction) at the University of Dundee.
+He also holds a Postgraduate Certificate in Skills of Teaching to Inspire Learning (PGCHE, with Commendation) and a Postgraduate Certificate in PhD Degree Supervision (PGCert).

 Career overview

-Prior to joining academia in 2014, Hasan worked in industry in the UK and abroad.
-From 2009 to 2010, he was employed by a European consultancy firm operating in Bangladesh, where he helped businesses become more sustainable, profitable, and socially responsible.
-His role involved consulting local manufacturing units on sustainable practices.
-During this time, he and his colleagues conducted extensive fieldwork, which led to the publication of the first-ever bilingual sustainability guidebook for local entrepreneurs in Bangladesh, titled ‘A CSR Guide for Entrepreneurs and Factory Managers’.
+Before entering academia in 2014, Hasan worked in industry in the UK and abroad.
+From 2009 to 2010, he was part of a European consultancy firm in Bangladesh, helping businesses become more sustainable, profitable, and socially responsible.
+His work involved consulting local manufacturing units on sustainable practices and conducting field research that led to the publication of the first-ever bilingual sustainability guidebook for entrepreneurs in Bangladesh.

-Between 2010 and 2014, Hasan worked as a freelance writer and researcher for international business magazines and research think tanks.
-He wrote reports, articles, and reviews on critical issues in sustainability.
+Between 2010 and 2014, Hasan worked as a freelance writer and researcher for international business magazines and research think tanks, producing reports, articles, and reviews on critical issues in sustainability.
 He also worked as Marketing and PR Officer for a textile company in the Scottish Borders.

 Research areas

-Hasan’s research is interdisciplinary.
-He draws on insights from (environmental) sociology, psychology, management, and development studies fields to understand how organisations (private, public and third sector) and governments (national and local) respond to the ‘wicked’ sustainability challenges in different institutional contexts.
-His most recent research works have primarily focussed on three areas: (environmental) sustainability and ethics in small-scale businesses in developing countries, challenges of cross-disciplinary research in academia, and integration of public and planetary health outcomes in urban development practice.
+Hasan's research is interdisciplinary, drawing on insights from (environmental) sociology, psychology, management, and development studies to understand how organisations and governments respond to complex sustainability challenges in different institutional contexts.
+Recent works have focused on three main areas:

 External activity

-Hasan is a Senior Fellow of Advance HE UK (SFHEA).
-He has experience in leading modules and curriculum development, from undergraduate to PhD levels.
-Previously, he worked as Academic Director (equivalent to Reader) at a Welsh public university where he line-managed 40 full time and part time academics (lecturers, senior lecturers and programme managers), oversaw 6 academic programmes, and led the development of an interdisciplinary research forum.
+A Senior Fellow of Advance HE (SFHEA), Hasan has extensive experience in leading modules and curriculum development across undergraduate, postgraduate, and doctoral levels.
+Previously, as Academic Director (equivalent to Reader) at a Welsh public university, he line-managed 15 full-time and 25 part-time academic staff, oversaw six academic programmes, and led the development of an interdisciplinary research forum.

-Hasan is External Reviewer for selected MSc programmes at University of Exeter and External Examiner for selected MSc programmes at De Montfort University.
-He is also a Visiting Academic in Research Methods at University of Warwick.
-He has supervised PhD students, and he regularly serves as External Examiner for PhDs at public research universities in the UK.
+Hasan is External Reviewer for selected MSc programmes at the University of Exeter and External Examiner for selected MSc programmes at De Montfort University.
+He is also a Visiting Academic in Research Methods at the University of Warwick.
+In addition to supervising PhD students, he regularly examines PhD theses at public research universities in the UK.

 Sponsors and collaborators